tylernford/cocina_build/content/_index.md

 hero_photo: "/uploads/2017/11/20/chicken_street_tacos_with_fire_roasted_salsa.jpg"

 ---
 Cocina 214 is a contemporary Mexican and Tex-Mex kitchen.
-We want the same authentic, fresh and quality food found in Texas to flourish in Winter Park, FL.
-Cocina 214’s menu combines bold flavors with the freshest local ingredients to create exceptional Tex-Mex &ndash; all served in a vibrant, elegant setting.
+We want the same authentic, fresh and quality food found in Texas to flourish in Winter Park and Daytona Beach, FL.
+Cocina 214’s menu combines bold flavors with the freshest local ingredients to create exceptional Tex-Mex – all served in a vibrant and elegant setting.

 We have been rated the Best Brunch Restaurant, the Best Power Lunch Restaurant, the Best Overall Restaurant, and the Best Mexican Restaurant.